Sawston Scene is the village magazine for Sawston, Cambridgeshire. (Find out more about the village on Wikipedia.) The aims of the magazine are:

 The first issue was published in April 1970 by a group of young mothers who were new to the village.
 One of them was Jean Osborne, who is still on our production team.

-The magazine is published every two months, with issues coming out well before the first cover month, for December-January, February-March, April-May, June-July, August-September, and October-November.
+The magazine is published every two months, with issues coming out well before the first cover month, for February-March, April-May, June-July, August-September, October-November, and December-January.

 - Thinking of sending us an article?
 Please read our guidelines before you email us with questions!